LenaAnneKrug/lena-as-a-leader/README.md

 * I will never lie to you, however I may defer the truth because of legal or privacy reasons

 ## Work Hours
-* Meetup's Position:
-	* OT Exempt - “As an employee exempt from overtime regulations, we do not specify your start and end times, although you are expected to dedicate your full working time to Meetup (i.e. at least 9 hours per day, 45 hours per week, not including breaks) as well as any additional hours required to complete your work.”
-	* Non-OT Exempt - "We have/will discuss(ed) this and put it into writing"
-* My Position:
+* Follow company guidelines, but also:
 * Get stuff done, deliver on our goals
 * Be there when your team needs you

 ## How are you doing
 * You will know